 General Course Requirements:

-- Workshop: Attendance Requirement - Students must attend a minimum number of these sessions. - - Students are expected to attend and demonstrate active participation in all classes to pass this course.
+- Workshop: There is a compulsory attendance requirement in this course. - - Students are expected to attend and demonstrate active participation in all classes to pass this course.
 NOTE: Assessments are based on the content of the lectures and workshops. - However, students MUST attend their 2-hour writing workshops. - Attendance records will be kept for all sessions.
 Only students with Adverse Circumstances will have opportunity for remediation of the content of the writing workshops.

 Face to Face On Campus 2 hour(s) per Week for 6 Weeks starting in week 1